YUMMY PUMPKIN MUFFINS

 ¼ cup Lakanto or coconut or date sugar

-1 tsp vanilla extract or vanilla paste
+1 tsp vanilla extract or 1/2 tsp vanilla paste

 DIRECTIONS: